MCC Effect

 Kosovo

 Kosovo became an independent country in 2008 and was not initially covered by many indicators.
 The Government of Kosovo worked with MCC and data institutions like the International Finance Corporation to expand coverage.
 As a result of this work, the number of indicators covering Kosovo doubled from seven to 14 by 2012.
 Of the indicators that still did not cover Kosovo, six come from United Nations agencies that do not publish data on Kosovo because it is not a member state.
 Through continued work with the UN Kosovo Team the Government of Kosovo was able to learn about the methodologies used by the various UN agencies that produce data.
 As a result, Kosovo was able to provide MCC with directly comparable data for four of the six missing UN-sourced indicators and passed the MCC Scorecard in 2016.
-In June 2017, MCC's Board of Directors approved Kosovo for a proposed threshold program.
+The following year, MCC’s Board of Directors approved Kosovo for a threshold program, which was completed in 2022.
+And in 2024, Kosovo began implementation of a compact, which builds on the success of its threshold program.

 Liberia

 After Liberia was selected for threshold program eligibility in 2008, the Liberian government created a steering committee composed of ministers and deputy ministers from relevant agencies.
 With strong support from their president, the ministers were instructed to focus on improving Liberia’s performance on the scorecard.
 While working with MCC, USAID and the indicator institutions, the steering committee uncovered outdated tariff data in the trade policy indicator and missing data on the education indicators.
 The steering committee coordinated across the government to ensure the data was updated in a timely manner.
 In 2012, Liberia passed the MCC scorecard for the first time and was selected by MCC’s Board of Directors to develop a proposal for a compact.
-The Liberia Compact was signed in October 2015.
+The Liberia Compact closed in 2021 and Liberia was selected to develop a new compact program in December 2024.

 Guatemala

 In 2012, the Government of Guatemala partnered with a nonprofit organization to work on improving its scorecard.
 Together, they outlined strategies for improving performance on the indicators and prioritized reforms by short- and mid-term feasibility.
 Initial progress toward reform included enacting an anti-corruption law, prosecuting people on human rights abuses and creating a Ministry of Social Development to prioritize nutrition, health and education.
-In December 2012, the MCC Board of Directors selected Guatemala as eligible to develop a proposal for a threshold program, and in April 2015, MCC signed the Guatemala Threshold Program with the Government of Guatemala.
+In December 2012, the MCC Board of Directors selected Guatemala as eligible to develop a proposal for a threshold program, and in 2021, MCC and Guatemala celebrated the successful completion of the Guatemala Threshold Program.

 Outputs